Thousands join pro-Palestinian rally in Dublin city

 The demonstration was organised by the Ireland-Palestine Solidarity Campaign, and saw members of People Before Profit, the Labour Party, the Social Democrats, and Sinn Fein take part.

-The march comes as 24 Irish citizens and dependants left Gaza through the Rafah crossing on Friday night.
+The march comes as 24 Irish citizens and dependants left Gaza through the Rafah crossing on Friday night, while other families with Irish passports landed in Dublin after fleeing the enclave in the days before.

-In a statement to the PA news agency, Government officials said: “The Department of Foreign Affairs can confirm that 24 Irish citizens and dependants were ultimately able to exit Gaza at the Rafah crossing last night.
+There were emotional scenes as families were reunited, but those who had spent more than a month in the war-torn territory feared for their loved ones they had left behind.

-“This brings to 50 the number of Irish citizens and dependants assisted to leave Gaza in recent days.
+In a statement to the PA news agency, the Department of Foreign Affairs confirmed that a total of 50 Irish citizens and dependants had left Gaza in recent days.

-“Only small numbers of citizens or accompanying dependants who have expressed a wish to leave remain in Gaza.
+“Only small numbers of citizens or accompanying dependants who have expressed a wish to leave remain in Gaza,” it said.

 “The department remains in contact in each case and will continue to work consistently with the relevant authorities to ensure they are able to leave Gaza as soon as possible.”